In 2013, the Paleo Diet was the most searched diet on Google.

 Is the Paleo Diet Really as Healthy as Everyone Says?

-The Paleo Diet’s goal is simple: to help people return to healthy eating habits before processed food was widely introduced during World War I in 1914.
-People didn’t consume as much processed food with carbohydrates and sugars back in the early 1900s, leading researchers to conclude they had healthier diets with more fresh meat and organic vegetables compared to today.
+The Paleo Diet’s goal is simple: to help people return to healthy eating habits before processed food was introduced during World War I in 1914.
+People didn’t consume as much processed food with carbs and sugars back in the early 1900s, leading researchers to believe they had healthier diets with more fresh meat and organic vegetables compared to today.

-To give perspective, a study released by the New England Journal of Medicine in 2012 illustrated the causes of death in the United States in the year 1900 versus 2010.
-It highlights top three diseases with estimated deaths:
+To give perspective, a study released by the New England Journal of Medicine in 2012 showed the causes of death in the United States in the year 1900 versus 2010.
+It highlights top three diseases:

 - Heart disease